-Our objective is to establish StratiPHY2+ as the market leading broadband wide-area network ("WAN") silicon-level interface.
+Our objective is to establish StratiPHY2+ and StratiPHY3 as market leading broadband wide-area network ("WAN") silicon-level interfaces.
 Key elements of our strategy include:

 DEVELOP HIGH PERFORMANCE, EASY-TO-USE, INTEROPERABLE, FLEXIBLE DSL SILICON INTERFACE TECHNOLOGY.
-Our StratiPHY2+ technology supports multiple ADSL standards in a single cost effective intellectual property offering.
-Our StratiPHY2+ technology meets or exceeds industry performance and functionality requirements.
-We have established interoperability agreements with leaders in the ADSL equipment and semiconductor industries to achieve and maintain high levels of interoperability across multiple vendors' solutions.
+Our StratiPHY technology supports multiple DSL standards in cost effective intellectual property offerings.
+Our StratiPHY technology meets or exceeds industry performance and functionality requirements.
+We have established interoperability agreements with leaders in the DSL equipment and semiconductor industries to achieve and maintain high levels of interoperability across multiple vendors' solutions.
 We have also developed chips, reference designs and development platforms to allow rapid evaluation and testing of our technology.

 LEVERAGE THE ALIGNMENT OF TECHNOLOGY ADVANCEMENTS AND SERVICE PROVIDER REQUIREMENTS IN THE NEXT WAVE OF DSL ROLLOUTS.
-ADSL2 and ADSL2plus are technologies that enable higher speed, broader functionality services.
+ADSL2, ADSL2plus and VDSL2 are technologies that enable higher speed, broader functionality services.
 Telephone companies worldwide are expanding their ADSL service offerings to include a bundle of voice and data as well as value-added services such as video.
 The alignment of new capabilities enabled by new standards and new requirements from service providers has created an increased demand for our technology from communications, networking, consumer electronics and multimedia semiconductor suppliers.
-We expect that support for ADSL2 and ADSL2plus will rapidly become a requirement in new deployments of ADSL chipsets and equipment.
+We expect that ADSL2, ADSL2plus and VDSL2 will rapidly become a requirement in future DSL deployments.

 LEAD IN THE DEVELOPMENT OF NEXT-GENERATION DSL STANDARDS-BASED TECHNOLOGIES.
-We are developing new VDSL2 technologies to deliver speeds up to 100Mbps over telephone wires.
 We are active at standards bodies and present our technology innovations with the goal of including them in new specifications.
-We have R&D activities focused on enhancing our intellectual property offerings to include VDSL2 functionality.
+We have R&D activities focused on enhancing our intellectual property offerings to include multi-port central office VDSL2 functionality.
 With these efforts, we believe we will be able to deliver leading edge, next-generation technology to our customers.

 COMMERCIALIZE OUR DSL TECHNOLOGY THROUGH A LICENSING BUSINESS MODEL.
-By licensing our technology, our customers leverage our StratiPHY2+ developments, reduce their R&D and support costs and economically deliver ADSL functionality in their products.
+By licensing our technology, our customers leverage our StratiPHY2+ and StratiPHY3 developments, reduce their R&D and support costs and economically deliver DSL functionality in their products.
 We generate revenue that is a combination of license fees, engineering fees and royalties.
 As a licensor, we are able to leverage our customers' sales, distribution and manufacturing capabilities.
-Our objective is to establish StratiPHY2+ as a predominant broadband WAN silicon-level interface through the success of our customers' products.
+Our objective is to establish StratiPHY2+ and StratiPHY3 as predominant broadband WAN silicon-level interfaces through the success of our customers' products.

-Our ADSL test and diagnostics product strategy is to provide hardware and software products that address the challenges encountered by telephone companies as they increase the number of lines and types of services provisioned through their ADSL networks.
+Our DSL test and diagnostics product strategy is to provide hardware and software products that address the challenges encountered by telephone companies as they increase the number of lines and types of services provisioned through their DSL networks.